 Eight points may be earned for the set-aside of at least 25 percent of the units for special needs tenant populations listed below.
 Applicant must provide a narrative outlining the comprehensive service plan for the proposed project and the funding budget for services, and demonstrate an adequate level of staffing.
-Letters of interest (LOIs) or memoranda of understanding (MOUs) if available, from providers of in-kind services must also be provided.
+Letters of Interest (LOIs) or Memoranda of Understanding (MOUs) if available, from providers of in-kind services must also be provided.
 Applicant must provide evidence of a client source (e.g., letters from referring agencies, marketing plans, etc.).
-A sample agreement is included in the Scoring worksheet in the application.
-This agreement must be typed on the entity's letterhead, must be signed and dated by both parties, and a copy must be included with the application in order to receive points.
+This agreement must be signed and dated by both parties, and a copy must be included with the application to receive points.
 (The minimum set-aside of 25 percent may be reduced if any federal or state regulations restrict the number of special needs units in a project or if the applicant can demonstrate a successful business model based on track record of serving specific special needs populations.
 Such exceptions will be considered on a case-by-case basis and only with documentation provided at the time of application.)
 Projects claiming points in this section cannot also claim points under Section 5.A.1.(c).